Top 20 Hardest Dog Breeds to Train (With Pictures)

 15. Kerry Blue Terrier

-The Kerry Blue Terrier hails from Ireland and were bred to be farm dogs used for a variety of different chores.
-They are adaptable, active, and social, and their smarts combined with some stubbornness gives you a challenging dog to train.
+The Kerry Blue Terrier hails from Ireland and was bred to be a farm dog used for a variety of different chores.
+They are adaptable, active, and social, and their smarts combined with some stubbornness give you a challenging dog to train.
 If you keep them entertained with activities such as herding, agility, and rally, this will give you a much happier companion.
 Like most dogs, early puppy training classes will go a long way to a well-mannered dog.

 The Kuvasz (pronounced KOO-vahz) was brought to Hungary during the Middle Ages and was used as a guardian for livestock.
 These devoted, protective, and fearless dogs are highly intelligent and independent, but they also tend to mature slower than most dogs.
 Lots of patience is needed while training, and they will not respond to boring and repetitive training.
 The Kuvasz will need puppy training classes and aren’t the best fit for a beginner dog owner.

 The Mastiff, which also goes by the name “Old English Mastiff,” was used in the Middle Ages as guardians of estates, big-game hunters, and were used in wars.
 These giant-sized dogs are brave, good-natured, and patient, but unlike most dogs on this list, they are agreeable and sensitive.
 The challenge in training comes from the Mastiff’s dislike of repetition, which will only bore them.
 Only use praise, love, and short, fun training sessions and the Mastiff will shine.